 By Yamini, National Law University Jodhpur

-Editor’s Note: The nation-wide outrage over the brutal gang rape and subsequent death of the physiotherapy intern in India’s very own capital city, New Delhi was the driving force behind the passing of the Criminal Law (Amendment) Act, 2013.
+Editor’s Note: The nation-wide outrage over the brutal gang-rape and subsequent death of the physiotherapy intern in India’s very own capital city, New Delhi was the driving force behind the passing of the Criminal Law (Amendment) Act, 2013.
 It has been known all over as one of the most concrete steps taken by the Indian government to curb violence against women.
-Major amendments by the Act, not only widen the ambit of certain offences but also recognise new offences like acid attacks which earlier lacked a specific provision and definition in the Code.
+Major amendments by the Act, not only widen the ambit of certain offenses but also recognize new offenses like acid attacks which earlier lacked a specific provision and definition in the Code.
 The Act is deemed to be one of the most important changes that have been made in the existing criminal laws namely the Indian Penal Code, the Code of Criminal Procedure and the Indian Evidence Act.

 The Criminal Law (Amendment) Bill, 2013, more popularly called the Anti-Rape Bill, is now law.
 The Act came into force on 3rd February, 2013 following the outrage of the entire nation behind the homicidal gang rape that took place in New Delhi on the night of 16th December 2012.
 The protest in the Delhi after the barbarous Rape Incident indicated the whole of India, the enormity as well as the seriousness for an immediate reform in Rape Laws.